Misato Haga: Career

 Following a 13-year hiatus, Haga returned to Super GT, once again as a team director, this time for Yogibo-sponsored Drago Corse in 2021.
 The team finished 19th in the team's standings, with a best race result of sixth at Sportsland Sugo.
 Staying with the Yogibo brand for 2022, Haga became B-Max Racing Team-run Yogibo Racing's team director in GT World Challenge Asia.
 In her only season as a team director in the series, the team won at Sugo and Okayama to finish fourth in the team's standings.
 Returning to Super GT in 2023, Haga remained with Yogibo Racing as they fielded Yugo Iwasawa and Reimei Ito.
 The team ended the season 19th in the standings with a best result of fourth at Okayama.
 Following the season, Yogibo withdrew from Super GT competition, leaving Haga on the sidelines.

 On 18 February 2025, it was revealed that Haga would return to Super GT with her own team, MKS Racing (Misato Knockout Sport Racing).
 After failing to strike a partnership deal with various partners, Haga successfully established a partnership with Takeshi Kimura's CarGuy Racing to rebrand the team to MKS CarGuy Racing.
 A month later, the driver lineup was finalized as Rikuto Kobayashi and Zak O'Sullivan would drive on a full-time basis for the team, with Kimura and Keita Sawa serving as reserves for the 2025 season.
+In the team's first season, the Kobayashi-O'Sullivan pair won at Suzuka and finished second at Autopolis to end the year fourth in the team's standings.

+The following year, CarGuy MKS Racing retained O'Sullivan, and paired him up with Reimei Ito and Kiyoshi Umegaki for the team's second season in the series.
+Also in 2026, Haga joined Team Goh as its team director in Super Formula, marking her return to the series after 20 years.